Grilled Corn, Poblano, and Onion Salad with Lime Vinaigrette

 Ingredients:

-• 1 sweet yellow onion, cut into thick rings
+- 1 yellow onion, cut into thick rings

 How to Make Grilled Corn, Poblano, and Onion Salad with Lime Vinaigrette

 Heat the grill to high.
-Rub corn, poblano, and onion rings with 1 tablespoon of canola oil.
+Rub corn, poblano, and onion rings with 1 tablespoon of vegetable oil.
 Place onto the hot grill.
 Grill, carefully turning occasionally, until poblano is almost blackened and the onions are grilled and tender, about 5-10 minutes.
-Remove them from the grill.
-Keep cooking the corn until cooked through and the kernels have browned, for a total of 10-15 minutes.
+Remove the onions and poblano from the grill.
+Keep cooking the corn until cooked through, and the kernels have browned, for a total of 10-15 minutes.
 Remove from the grill and let the corn cool.

-Place the poblano in a zip lock bag then seal; dice the grilled onion and set aside.
-Let the poblano sit in the sealed zip lock for 5 minutes.
-Remove the poblano from the bag and carefully peel the charred skin from the poblano .
+Place the poblano in a zip-lock bag, then seal.
+Let the poblano sit in the sealed ziplock for 5 minutes.
+Remove the poblano from the bag and carefully peel the charred skin.
 Remove the stem and seeds as well; dice and set aside with the onions.

 Once the corn has cooled, cut the kernels from the cobs into a large bowl.
 Add the grilled onions, poblanos, avocado, and cilantro together in a bowl.

-In a small bowl combine the remaining 2 tablespoons of canola oil with the lime juice, dash of cumin, and minced garlic; mix thoroughly.
+In a small bowl, combine the remaining 2 tablespoons of vegetable oil with the lime juice, a dash of cumin, and minced garlic; mix thoroughly.

 Equipment